 Modules and course of studies

-The English-language programme is offered in two variants: three-semester for graduates of relevant seven-semester Bachelor programmes, four-semester for those from sixsemester Bachelor programmes.
-This is preceded by a practical semester.
-Together, all students acquire in-depth methodological, theoretical and conceptual knowledge in the fields of technology and society in two semesters.
+The English-language programme is offered in two variants: three-semester for graduates of relevant seven-semester Bachelor programmes (210 CP ECTS required), four-semester for those from six-semester Bachelor programmes (180 CP ECTS required).
+The latter is preceded by a practical semester.
+Together, all students acquire in-depth methodological, theoretical and conceptual knowledge in the fields of technology and society in two attendant semesters.
 These are put into practice in workshops and laboratories.
 Elective modules enable individual specialisation.
 The Master’s thesis is written in the final semester.
-Detailed descriptions of the courses can be found below in English and in the in the module manual (in German: pdf-download)
+Detailed descriptions of the courses can be found below in English and in the module manual (pdf download in English, German).

 The Laboratory module focuses on project work.
 In this course, students form small groups and develop their own semester projects in the fields of media, technology and society.
 These can be small research projects, but also conceptual work, for example.
 Methodical skills, which have already been acquired in the basic studies are deepened here through practical project work.